Erwin Schrödinger International Institute for Mathematics and Physics

 The Erwin Schrödinger International Institute for Mathematics and Physics (ESI) is a visitors oriented research institute in Vienna, Austria.
 It is located close to the city center in the remodeled historical premises of a seminary in Boltzmanngasse 9 in Vienna's ninth district.

 The Institute was founded upon the initiatives of Peter W. Michor and Walter Thirring and opened on 20 April 1993.
 It was run by the private ESI association under the auspices of the Austrian Ministry of Science until 31 December 2010.
 Since 1 June 2011 the ESI has been embedded into the University of Vienna.

 It has close connections with the Faculty of Physics and the Faculty of Mathematics of the University of Vienna.

 The ESI hosts high-profile thematic programs, workshops, summer and winter schools, junior and senior research fellowships, as well as a program for research in teams.

 The ESI publishes Scientific Reports with detailed records of activities, guests, and related preprints.
 In 2019, the year before the COVID-19 pandemic, the ESI recorded an all-time high of 1116 participants and 171 preprints related to its activities.

 The ESI is managed by the ESI Director, who is supported by two Deputy Directors and reports directly to the Rectorate of the University of Vienna.
 The Director and the Deputy Directors are part of the ESI Kollegium, which is composed of three professors from the Faculty of Mathematics and three from the Faculty of Physics.
 The Kollegium oversees the operation of the Institute and decides over proposals for potential future workshops, schools, fellowships, and research in teams at the ESI based on a peer review process and available resources.
 Decisions on future thematic programs at the ESI are made by a Scientific Advisory Board that is composed of six to eight international peers.

-The current ESI Director is Christoph Dellago; the Scientific Advisory Board is chaired by Sandra Di Rocco.
+The current ESI Director is Adrian Constantin; the Scientific Advisory Board is chaired by Anton Alekseev.